ptsteadman/notebook/stories/summer-of-entropy.md

 E-L-K-I-E, and went to get another beer.

 When he returned, someone was in his place, talking to Elkie about iOS development.
-It was the guy Chris had been talking to earlier.
+Chris had been talking to the guy earlier.

 "I'll show you my app later," Elkie said.
 "I really need feedback on my app."

-"Of course."
+"Of course," the guy said.

 Elkie turned to Chris, a concerned look in her eyes.

 "If I show you my app, you have to promise not to steal the idea.
-I've been working really hard on it."
+I've been working super hard on it."

 Fuck, Chris thought.
 Was Elkie that naive?
-For fifteen minutes Chris half-heartedly participated in an earnest, clumsy discussion of Swift's type system, before suggesting that they go inside for another drink.
-On the way back into the sweet cool darkness of the bar, he knelt to touch the dachshund.
+Chris half-heartedly participated in an earnest, clumsy discussion of Swift's type system, before suggesting that they go inside for another drink.
+On the way inside, Chris knelt to touch the dachshund.

 Elkie joined Chris by the antique cash register, waiting for the bartender's attention.